blaise-ndizeye/viitly-backend/README.md

 > ### VerifyAccount

-This mutation is used to verify user account and in develpoment **101010** is used as the verification code.
+This mutation is used to verify user account and in develpoment **101010** is used as the verification code otherwise the code required is gotten from current user's email.

 **Authorization header is required**